Heraldry Symbols & What They Mean

 The weasel, stoat, martin, and the ermineare all very similar animals that can be found occasionally as heraldic symbols.

 The ermine, which the most common furs in heraldry are based on, symbolizes purity.
 This association comes from the legend that this small white animal preferred death to defilement.

 The martinet is the vanguard of spring and represents one who brings good news.

 There is also a type of martin with a white throat, called a foine that is found in blazon.

 According to legend, the whale was often mistaken for an island.
 Ships that anchored to its side were dragged down to destruction by a sudden plunge of the immense creature.

-In this way, the whale came to be used as a symbol of the Devil, and the whale’s open mouth the open gates of hell.
+In this way, in heraldry, the whale came to be used as a symbol of the Devil, and the whale’s open mouth the open gates of hell.
 Perhaps this is the reason why the whale is an extremely uncommon symbol in heraldry.

 French heralds are said to draw the teeth red and blazon the symbol fierte.

 The garb or wheat-sheaf signifies plenty and commendable hospitality in the bearer.
 It may also mean that the harvest of the bearer’s hopes is secured.

 One of the earliest appearances of garbs in heraldry was on the seal of Ranulph, Earl of Chester who died in 1232.